lkodinsson/MARS/Basic/PHB.md

 ### Talents & Special Abilities

 Under normal circumstances you will dictate what you do rather than specifying the exact game action you take.
 In the case of talents or other special abilities, however, these aspects of your character are more under you control.
-In this circumstance it is appropriate to declare exactly what you are using, and then describe what your character does as it performs that action.
+In this circumstance it is more appropriate to declare exactly what you are using, and then describe what your character does as it performs that action.

 For example: You might say, *"I jump across the pit,"* and you would need to roll an athletics check to succeed.
 Alternatively, you could instead say, *"I cast Feather Fall then jump across the pit,"* and it might make it easy enough that you don't need to roll at all.